Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.

 A major cause of osteoporosis is a lack of estrogen, particularly the rapid decrease that occurs at menopause.
 Most men over 50 have higher estrogen levels than postmenopausal women, but these levels also decline with aging, and low estrogen levels are associated with osteoporosis in both men and women.
 Estrogen deficiency increases bone breakdown and results in rapid bone loss.
 In men, low levels of male sex hormones also contribute to osteoporosis.
 Bone loss is even greater if calcium intake or vitamin D levels are low.
-Low vitamin D levels result in calcium deficiency and increased activity of the parathyroid glands (secreting parathyroid hormone), which can also stimulate bone breakdown.
+Low vitamin D levels result in calcium deficiency, and increased activity of the parathyroid glands causes the glands to release too much parathyroid hormone (see What Is Hyperparathyroidism?), which can also stimulate bone breakdown.
 For unknown reasons, bone production also decreases.

 Examples of disorders that may cause secondary osteoporosis are chronic kidney disease and hormonal disorders (especially Cushing disease, hyperparathyroidism, hyperthyroidism, hypogonadism, high levels of prolactin, and diabetes mellitus).
-Examples of drugs that may cause secondary osteoporosis are corticosteroids, thyroid hormones, certain chemotherapy drugs, and anticonvulsants.
+Certain types of cancer, such as multiple myeloma, can cause secondary osteoporosis, as can other chronic diseases such as rheumatoid arthritis.
+Examples of drugs that may cause secondary osteoporosis are progesterone, corticosteroids, thyroid hormones, certain chemotherapy drugs, and anticonvulsants.
+Cigarette smoking can also cause or contribute to secondary osteoporosis.
 Excessive alcohol or caffeine consumption and cigarette smoking may worsen preexisting osteoporosis but are unlikely to cause it.

 Idiopathic osteoporosis is a rare type of osteoporosis.
 The word idiopathic simply means that the cause is unknown.
 This type of osteoporosis occurs in premenopausal women, in men under age 50, and in children and adolescents who have normal hormone levels, normal vitamin D levels, and no obvious reason to have weak bones.

-Eventually, however, bone density may decrease enough for bones to collapse or fracture, causing severe sudden pain or gradually developing aching bone pain and deformities.
 In long bones, such as the bones of the arms and legs, the fracture usually occurs at the ends of the bones rather than in the middle.
-The bones of the spinal column (vertebrae) are particularly at risk of fracture due to osteoporosis.
-The fracture usually occurs in the middle to lower back.
+The bones of the spine (vertebrae) are particularly at risk of fracture due to osteoporosis.
+These fractures usually occur in the middle to lower back.

 Vertebral compression fractures (fractures of spinal vertebrae) may occur in people who have any type of osteoporosis.
+These fractures are the most common osteoporosis-related fractures.
 The weakened vertebrae may collapse spontaneously or after a slight injury.
 Most of these vertebral compression fractures do not cause pain.
 However, pain can develop, usually starting suddenly, staying in a particular area of the back, and worsening when a person stands or walks.
 The area may be tender.
 Usually the pain and tenderness begin to go away gradually after 1 week.
 However, lingering pain may last for months or be constant.
 If several vertebrae break, an abnormal curvature of the spine (a dowager's hump) may develop, causing muscle strain and soreness as well as deformity.

-Bones in other parts of the body may fracture, often because of a relatively minor strain or fall.
-One of the most serious fractures is a hip fracture, a major cause of disability and loss of independence in older people (see Hip Fractures).
-Common wrist fractures (see Wrist Fractures) occur often, especially in people with postmenopausal osteoporosis.
-In addition, fractures tend to heal slowly in people who have osteoporosis.
+Bones in other parts of the body may fracture, often because of a relatively minor strain or fall (called fragility fractures).
+One of the most serious fractures is a hip fracture, a major cause of disability and loss of independence in older people.
+Wrist fractures occur often, especially in people with postmenopausal osteoporosis.

 A doctor may suspect osteoporosis in the following people: